 Marital Status: Single

-Kasey Kahne enters his third year with Hendrick Motorsports and is joined once again by crew chief Kenny Francis.
-Kahne will pilot the No. 5 Chevrolets during the 2014 campaign, his 11th year on the Cup circuit.
+Kasey Kahne enters his fourth year with Hendrick Motorsports and will pilot the No. 5 Chevrolet SS race cars during the 2015 campaign, his 12th year on the NASCAR Sprint Cup Series circuit.

 Kahne went on to win the 2000 USAC National Midget Series championship and was named Driver of the Year that season.
 In 2001, he matched current Hendrick Motorsports teammate and former sprint car star Jeff Gordon after claiming his second consecutive victory in the prestigious Night Before the 500 at Lucas Oil Raceway at Indianapolis.
-Like Gordon and other standout open-wheel drivers, Kahne was soon on his way to NASCAR.
+Like Gordon and other standout open-wheel drivers, Kahne was on the fast track to NASCAR.

-Kahne ran a partial NASCAR Busch Series schedule in 2002 with Yates Racing before teaming up with owner Brad Akins to run a full season the next year.
+Kahne ran a partial NASCAR XFINITY Series schedule in 2002 with Yates Racing before teaming up with owner Brad Akins to run a full season the next year.
 During that 2003 run, Kahne earned a win, four top-five finishes, 14 top-10s and one pole position and caught the attention of team owner Ray Evernham.
-The former championship-winning crew chief believed Kahne's dirt track racing background would pay off in the more powerful Sprint Cup cars and offered him a ride for the 2004 season.
+The former championship-winning crew chief believed Kahne's dirt track racing background would pay off in the more powerful Sprint Cup Series cars and offered him a ride for the 2004 season.
 Kahne's impact was immediate, and the rookie took home top-three finishes in three of his first four races.
-After claiming 2004 Sprint Cup Rookie of the Year honors, Kahne emerged as a championship contender in just his third full Cup season.
+After claiming 2004 Sprint Cup Series Rookie of the Year honors, Kahne emerged as a championship contender three seasons later.
 He won a series-high six races and recorded a career-best six pole positions before finishing eighth in the Chase for the NASCAR Sprint Cup in 2006.

 Kahne renewed his charge for the championship in 2009, when he qualified fifth for the Chase.
 He earned two top-five finishes and four top-10s during the 10-race playoff and concluded the season 10th in the final standings.

-The following spring, Kahne made a promising move for his future when he signed with Hendrick Motorsports to drive the No. 5 Sprint Cup Chevrolets in 2012.
-At the time, Kahne said he thought it would give him a great chance to win races and compete for championships, and once he strapped into Hendrick Motorsports' original Cup entry, he was doing just that.
+The following spring, Kahne made a promising move for his future when he signed with Hendrick Motorsports to drive the No. 5 Chevrolets in 2012.
+At the time, Kahne said he thought it would give him a great chance to win races and compete for championships.
+Once he strapped into Hendrick Motorsports' original Cup entry, he was doing just that.

 Off the track, Kahne fuses his racing interests with his entrepreneurial passion and runs Kasey Kahne Racing.
-The Mooresville, N.C.-based company was formed in 2005 and employs more than 20 people dedicated to sprint car racing.
+The Mooresville, North Carolina, company was formed in 2005 and employs more than 20 people dedicated to sprint car racing.
 KKR fields entries in the World of Outlaws sprint car series for Daryn Pittman, Cody Darrah and Brad Sweet.
-In 2013, KKR's No. 9 Sprint Car team driven by Pittman won the World of Outlaws Sprint Car Series championship making Kahne a first-time champion team owner.
-This is the first championship for Kahne and his KKR organization.
+In 2013, KKR's No. 9 Sprint Car team driven by Pittman won the World of Outlaws Sprint Car Series championship, making Kahne a first-time champion team owner.